 A good pair of running sunglasses is critical for running.
-On sunny days, it obviously makes the run more comfortable and keeps you from squinting.
-When it gets colder, running glasses are a key part of your winter running gear because you are often running in bright snow or wind.
+On sunny days, it obviously makes the run more comfortable and keeps you from squinting, and plays an underrated safety role in keeping debris and bugs out of your eyes.
+When it gets colder, running glasses are just as important.
+They are a key part of your winter running gear because you are often running in bright snow or wind, creating even more of a glare.
 Even when the weather is more overcast and mild, it is nice to wear glasses to keep bugs and the breeze out of your eyes.

 The market for running sunglasses is loaded with great products.
 To help you decide which to buy, here is our guide on the best running glasses in each class.